Menu

 It is important to understand that such an appointment can be challenged on the basis of the best interests of the child.

-In choosing a legal custodian, you may want to consider the attitudes of the proposed custodians towards important matters, such as education and religious beliefs.
+In choosing a custodian, you may want to think about their attitude towards things that are important to you such as education and religious beliefs.
 You may want to consider their financial ability to raise your children, keeping in mind what you are able to provide for under your Will.
 It is important to discuss your wishes with the legal custodian you are considering.
-You can change this, or any, part of your Will if circumstances change or you simply change your mind.
+You can change this or any part of your Will if circumstances change or you simply change your mind.

 How helpful was this article?